vippsas/vipps-developers/settlements/sftp-report-service/README.md

 Reports are deleted by using the `rm` command in SFTP or the delete function in your SFTP interface.

 Reports under `/settlements/archive` cannot be removed.

+**Important:** All files are generated on-the-fly.
+Some SFTP clients check the file size with a `ls` command.
+Since the files have not yet been created, the service can not provide correct size information.
+It is therefore not possible to check the size of a file with `ls`.

 #### Example SFTP session